aws-samples/aws-scps-with-terraform/README.md

 | sandbox | sandbox | protect sandbox accounts from using services that could be a security risk or incur significant cost |
 | protect_guardduty | workload | deny the deletion of GuardDuty resources. |

-**These policies are example policies to demonstrate the code works.
+>**These policies are example policies to demonstrate the code works.
 Before deploying to your own accounts you should carefully consider which preventative controls are appropriate for you.**

-There are also a number of example policies in a separate folder that could be incorporated.
+Example policies are inlcuded in the `policies/scp_examples` directory.
 These include forcing EC2 encryption, protecting CloudWatch logs, denying creation of default VPCs, and protecting Config resources.

-The code provided can be used standalone or could be integrated into an existing project.

 ## Prerequisites